Pilex1/Pilex1.github.io/_visualizations/cellular/langtons-ant.md

 {% include video.html src="two ants torus highway.mp4" type="mp4" attr="muted" caption="Two LR ants on a toroidal grid in a cycle." %}

 Note that this appears to work only for the RL (and also LR, by symmetry) ruleset.
+It doesn't appear to work for other rulesets.

 ## Image encryption

-Despite this reversal phonomenon not appearing for pairs of ants in other rulesets, we can force an ant run in reverse if we modify the ruleset so that the rules are reversed.
-For example, consider the RLR ruleset, which, explicitly, describe the following rules
+Despite this reversal phonomenon not appearing for pairs of ants in other rulesets, we can force an ant to run in reverse if we modify the ruleset so that the rules are reversed.
+For example, consider the $RLR$ ruleset, which, explicitly, describe the following rules

 1. if the ant is on a cell with colour 0, change it to colour 1, turn right, and move forward one cell
 2. if the ant is on a cell with colour 1, change it to colour 2, turn left, and move forward one cell